 The first step to using Spotify is to get yourself an account.
 This lets Spotify identify you as a unique user.
 You can sign up using your Facebook account, or you can sign up with plain old email.
 Just enter a user name and password, your email address (and a copy of it), your date of birth, and your gender.
 Then click Sign Up and you're set!

 You can use Spotify for free, but your options for using it will be somewhat limited.
 For example, you will see advertisements in the application, and hear advertisements between songs.
-You will also not be able to download your playlists of songs in order to listen to them even if Spotify isn't connected to the Internet.
+You will also not be able to download your playlists of songs in order to listen to them even if you aren't connected to the Internet.

 A Spotify Premium subscription costs $10 per month.
 However, Spotify has various promotions that allow you to subscribe for a period of time for free (or almost free), or even cut the cost of your subscription in half.